Prasannalakshmiganesan/TSA_EXP1B/README.md

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international goodreads books dataset
+To perform regular differncing,seasonal adjustment and log transformatio on goodreads books dataset

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy